rosetta-labs-erb/authority-boundary-ledger/index.md

 As Head of Product for the Ontario Digital Service, I sat across the table from tech vendors and managed 20 Senior PMs responsible for everything from COVID-19 screening tools to the province's digital identity platform.
 We built critical services that **could not fail**.

-And here's what I learned: **High-stakes institutions can’t buy probabilistic safety.**
+Here's what I learned: **High-stakes institutions can’t buy probabilistic safety.**

 We wanted to innovate, but we often couldn't buy the latest tools—not because they weren't impressive, but because they weren't **governable**.